Urban sprawl: Maryland

 Maryland underwent many "Smart Growth" initiatives, starting in 1997 with the Smart Growth Areas Act.
-This act allocated funding towards areas that either were already undergoing growth, or areas that had plans of growth.
+This act allocated funding towards areas already undergoing growth or areas with development plans.
 Maryland also implemented the 1997 Rural Legacy Act, which distributed grants to private land owners and allowed them to purchase development rights.
-Brownfields Voluntary Cleanup and Revitalization Incentive Programs also incentivized the usage of previously contaminated properties by allowing property owners to avoid liability for the property.
+Brownfields Voluntary Cleanup and Revitalization Incentive Programs also incentivized property owners to use previously contaminated properties to avoid liability for the property.
 The state also offered incentives, such as tax breaks and loans for repairs to contaminated areas.
-Another program created by the state of Maryland was the Job Creation Tax Credit Program, which encouraged businesses to relocate into select areas, reducing the intensity of urban sprawl in some areas.
-The Live Near Your Work Program also incentivized employees to purchase homes in areas closer to their work.
-This led to a reduced commute time, and more of an emphasis on homeownership rather than renting.
+Another program the state of Maryland created was the Job Creation Tax Credit Program, which encouraged businesses to relocate to select areas, reducing the intensity of urban sprawl in some areas.
+The Live Near Your Work Program also incentivized employees to purchase homes closer to work.
+This led to a reduced commute time and more emphasis on homeownership rather than renting.